John O'Neill (Fenian): Fenian activity

-While in Tennessee, O'Neill joined the militant Irish-American movement, the Fenian Brotherhood, which eschewed politics in favor of militant action to expel the British presence in Ireland.
+While in Tennessee, O'Neill joined the militant Irish-American movement, the Fenian Brotherhood, which eschewed politics in favor of militant action to bring an end to British rule in Ireland.
 He attached himself to the group led by William Randall Roberts, who wished to attack Canada.

 Battle of Ridgeway

 O'Neill, ranked as colonel, travelled to the Canada–US border with a group from Nashville to participate in the Fenian raids.
 The assigned commander of the expedition did not appear, so O'Neill took command.
 On 1 June 1866, he led a group of six hundred men across the Niagara River and occupied Fort Erie.

 The following day, north of Ridgeway, Canada West, O'Neill's group encountered a detached column of Canadian volunteers, commanded by Lieutenant-Colonel Alfred Booker (mainly formed of the Queen's Own Rifles of Toronto and the 13th Battalion of Hamilton).
 The inexperienced Canadians were routed by the Civil War veterans.
 O'Neill withdrew back to Fort Erie and fought a battle against a detachment led by John Stoughton Dennis.
 With overwhelming numbers of Canadian forces closing in, O'Neill oversaw a successful evacuation on the night of 2–3 June back to US territory.
 He was later charged with violating the neutrality laws of the US, but it was dropped.